LoyolaChicagoBooks/introcs-csharp/rst/writeline-substitution.rst

 In fact the simple use of format strings shown so far can be completed replaced by long expressions with ``+``, if that is your taste.
-Miles later (on page 50) discusses fancier formatting, that *cannot* be duplicated with a simple string ``+`` operation.
+We later discusses fancier formatting in :ref:`tables`, that *cannot* be duplicated with a simple string ``+`` operation.
 We will just use the simple numbered substitutions for now, to get used to the idea of substitution.